jlstevens/jlstevens.github.com/content/Introducing_HoloViews.md

 Slug: introducing-holoviews
 Authors: Jean-Luc Stevens

-In this inaugural post, I introduce the HoloViews library showing how you can use this library to build the HoloViews logo in the IPython Notebook.
+In this inaugural post, I introduce the HoloViews library by building the HoloViews logo in the IPython Notebook.
 We will also be exploring the famous Mandelbrot set along the way!

 <!-- PELICAN_END_SUMMARY -->